Tao-AI-group/GCN-HIV/README.md

 # GCN-HIV
-code for JAMI paper "Network context matters: graph convolutional network model over social networks improves the detection of unknown HIV infections among young men who have sex with men"
+code for JAMIA paper "Network context matters: graph convolutional network model over social networks improves the detection of unknown HIV infections among young men who have sex with men"

 ## Introduction
-See the JAMIA paper for details, to detect risk individuals in a social network.
+See the JAMIA paper for details, to detect risk individuals in a social network using GNN-based models.

 ## Data
 Need a social network stored using adjacency matrix and a matrix of individual variables